icarito/physics-with-xo/10_digital_to_analog.md

 When executing this example program, the speakers will emit a sound of 440 Hz of frequency (adjustable), fixed amplitude, and about 3 seconds of duration (non adjustable) corresponding to the note LA (A4).

-### Frequency range for synthetized sounds
+### Frequency range for synthesized sounds

-The sound card of the XO1 synthetizes sounds between 30 Hz and 5000 Hz.
-The synthetized sounds correspond to practically pure sinusoidal (sine) signals, although the presence of other frequencies can be detected.
+The sound card of the XO1 synthesizes sounds between 30 Hz and 5000 Hz.
+The synthesized sounds correspond to practically pure sinusoidal (sine) signals, although the presence of other frequencies can be detected.
 En general, these components have much smaller amplitudes than the main signal, but they are measurable.
 The following graph shows some of them and the frequencies that accompany them; measurement was done on an XO1 emitting and an XO1.5 HS detecting the sound with the Measure Activity / Sound / Baseline Frequency:

 [insert table here]